Convergence of the majorized PAM method with subspace correction for low-rank composite factorization model: Preliminaries

-If $h$ satisfies the KL property at each point of ${\rm dom}\,\partial h$, then it is called a KL function. \end{definition} \begin{remark} By Definition \ref{KL-def} and \cite[Lemma 2.1]{Attouch10}, a proper lsc function has the KL property at every point of $(\partial h)^{-1}(0)$.
-Thus, to show that a proper lsc $h\!:\mathbb{X}\to\overline{\mathbb{R}}$ is a KL function, it suffices to check that $h$ has the KL property at any critical point. \end{remark}
+\begin{remark} By Lemma 2.1 of \cite{Attouch10}, a proper lsc function has the KL property at every noncritical point.
+Thus, to prove that a proper lsc function $h\!:\mathbb{X}\to\overline{\mathbb{R}}$ is a KL function, it suffices to check whether $h$ has the KL property at any critical point. \end{remark}